 Can activities I completed before I was accepted into the GCSP count towards my requirements?

 Yes, all relevant activities experienced after you arrived at Bucknell will count towards your GCSP requirements.
-For example, if you participated in ENGR 290, did summer research, or took a relevant economics course before you were accepted, these activities would count.
+For example, if you participated in ENGR 290, did summer research, or took relevant courses before you were accepted, these activities will count.

 What if I don't complete all of the GCSP requirements before I graduate?